Cornerstone-OnDemand/modelkit-imdb/README.md

 ## TL;DR

-You can skip these different sections, and jump to the result hosted on `Heroku` at https://modelkit-imdb.herokuapp.com/docs/.
+Jump to the result hosted on `Heroku` at https://modelkit-imdb.herokuapp.com/docs/.

 ## Installation